carlh/Create2AndSnapperArm/Python/rbSnapper/README.md

 This shows the driver connected to the Pi at address 40

+NOTE: If you're using virtualenvwrapper to manage your Python environment, you'll need to make sure you have global site packages available by running

+    toggleglobalsitepackages

+if necessary.

 ### Code setup

 Obtain the driver library from Adafruit's Github account: